Faraz760/apnacollage-student-demo/README.md

 # apnacollage-student-demo
-this is my first git repositry
+this is my first git repositry.
+Author - sk arman